 - Routine veterinary examinations to diagnose early signs and start treatment in the early stages26.

 - Lifestyle improvements such as plenty of activity, low sodium diet, clean water as opposed to chlorinated water, high protein food, good dental care to avoid dental disease27.

 You can apparently drain fluid from a dog’s lungs by holding him or her upside down (small dogs hold legs, large dog hold hips) for tens seconds!29

-The two images on this page are presumed to be in the public domain.
-If I am wrong please tell me.
+The image on this page is presumed to be in the public domain.
+If I am wrong, please tell me.